 Thirdly, I don’ t like it because it says that this person who treated you badly, might have been nicer to you if you were worth it to them.
 Like the phrase isn’t “he’s just not into dating” or “He’s just not into relationships” or “He’s just not into treating women like they’re human beings” -it’s he’s not into YOU.
 Yes, You.
 Like there’s something wrong with You.
 I beg to differ.
 If someone treats you like shit, it means they probably treat a lot of people like shit-this really has nothing to do with the “You” aspect of it.
 I dont’ like this phrase because it saying that if only You were more deserving in some way or better or prettier, than he wouldn’t treat you like shit.
 It’s asking the wrong question.
 Instead, the question should be “what do I want in a relationship?” or “How would I like to be treated?”
 If there’s one thing I’ve heard from friends, and the learned the hard way from dating, is that if you’re asking yourself if the guy likes you( and not that in that cute way where you know he does) you have it ass backwards.
 You should be asking yourself, “Am I happy?”
 That’s the most productive question.

 Finally, what the hell?
 Is there a way that you could sweep away all the grace, beauty, and really, anything compelling about romantic relationships any faster than with “he’s just not that into you.”
 Yo, people are complicated.
 Believe me, I’m not making excuses for anyone.
 We all know the end of relationships are totally personal-there’s some fatal flaw or compatibility issue.
 It’s very sad.
 Recently, I’ve dealt with not having closure-the burnt popcorn man-that was, actually, the last thing he ever said to me.
 So THAT obviously ended badly.
 I have this thing against Star Wars and microwave popcorn that I’m trying to work through.
-Anyway, so during the time we were together- I learned a lot, I won’t bore you with all the details-and I had a great time, you know, until he stomped on my heart.
+Anyway, so during the time we were together- I learned a lotand I had a great time, you know, until it ended.
 But I also made mistakes that I won’t make again.

 My point is this, there’s no pat answer for anything-there’s no fast way to sum up intimacy and disappointment and hope and dread and all of the little things that brought you together and the big things that pulled you apart.
 Don’t I sound melodramatic?
 That’s because it is melodramatic.
 You know, because you cared.
 “He’s just not that into you” might be a kind of strangely clinical incantation to tie up all the loose ends.The thing is you’re not going to know what you took away from it until much later.
 Or maybe it will never make sense.
 What do I know?
 But what I do know is that “He’s just not that into you” doesn’t apply to 3 dimensional adults.